 To summarize test plan is a vision of what you want to achieve and test strategy is an action plan designed to achieve this vision!

 Hope this will clear all your doubts.
 James Bach has more discussion on this topic here.

-Process to develop a good test strategy document:
+The process to develop a good test strategy document

-Below is a sample strategy template that will outline what should be covered in this plan along with some examples to illustrate what make sense to cover under each component.
+Below is a sample strategy template that will outline what should be covered in this plan along with some examples to illustrate what makes sense to cover under each component.